sergeyzolotukhin/learn-java-gradle/learn-java/library/lib-junit-5-mockito/README.md

 3. set MockMethodInterceptor in mock. each mock has own instance of mock interceptor

 Mockito.when(mockedList.get(0))
-4. Prepare response for mock via MockHandlerImpl
+* create invocation matcher
+* store at invocation container for this mock
+?

+thenReturn("first")